CPJKU/madmom/docs/installation.rst

 Install from package
 --------------------

+The instructions given here should be used if you just want to install the package, e.g. to run the bundled programs or use some functionality for your own project.
 If you intend to change anything within the `madmom` package, please follow the steps in :ref:`the next section <install_from_source>`.

-The instructions given here should be used if you just want to install the package (e.g. to run the bundled programs).

 The easiest way to install the package is via ``pip`` from the `PyPI (Python Package Index) <https://pypi.python.org/pypi>`_::